 Bookkeeping mistakes you should avoid

-Cannot Accurately Track Petty Cash
+Cannot Accurately Track Even the Smallest Amounts of Cash

 Cannot Accurately Track Cash Flow Versus Profit